linux-system-roles/selinux/README.md

 **Note:** Managing modules is idempotent only on Fedora, and EL 8.6 and later.
 You can manage modules on older releases, but it will not be idempotent.

+Note: The `selinux_modules` option does not work in container builds.

 ### selinux_transactional_update_reboot_ok